Tag Archives: seeing the dentist when sick

 Should I Keep My Dentist Appointment If I’m Sick?

 Getting a dental appointment can take some time, and regular visits are vital to preserving oral health.
-Therefore, many people hate to cancel an appointment.
+Therefore, many people hate canceling a dentist appointment at the last minute.
 But what if you’re sick?
 Is it better to keep the appointment or to reschedule it?
 Here is what you should know.

 It should go without saying that you should never cancel a dental appointment without a good reason.
 Your dentist and staff members have carved out time to see you, and they may not be able to cover your missed appointment with another patient, especially if you cancel at the last minute.